To blog overview

 Learn about omnichannel customer service, its benefits, and how organisations can use CCaaS to build omnichannel customer experiences.

 Customers today are reaching out to businesses through more channels than ever before.
 And they expect seamless journeys and smooth transitions across these channels.
+In fact, 71% expect consistency across all channels, according to Wisernotify.
 To keep up and keep customers happy, contact centers are switching to an omnichannel approach.

 But what exactly is omnichannel?
-And how can CCaaS enable omnichannel experiences?
+And how can contact centres enable omnichannel experiences?

 Let’s explore what omnichannel is and its benefits in building excellent customer experiences.